GavinHuttley/ensembl_tui/docs/quickstart.md

 Installation of `ensembl-tui` creates a command line tool `eti` which contains a number of subcommands that allow you to acquire and then sample from Ensembl genomic datasets.
 The general workflow is:

-In this quick start, we'll perform the following steps:

 1. Create a demo config file
 1. Download raw data from Ensembl
 1. Make the local installation